 Father’s Day in Niagara Falls

-Why not show your appreciation for your father or father figure this Father’s Day, by taking him on a trip to Niagara Falls.
-There are a ton of things to do to express your love and gratitude to this wonderful man.
-Here are just a few suggestions.
+While there are a ton of things to do in Niagara to express your love and gratitude for dad, here are just a few suggestions.

 If he’s a golfer you’re in luck.
-Niagara Falls and the Niagara Region has over 25 superb golf courses, and many of them award winning.
-Several are offering Father’s Day specials.
-Why not offer to be his caddy for the day?
+Niagara Falls and the Niagara Region offer more than 25 superb golf courses, many of them award winning.
+Many of them offer Father’s Day specials, so why not book a tee time and offer to be his caddy for the day?